Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 This paragraph provides an overview of the three phases executed by each module pipeline.
 Further details about the implementation and design of each phase are provided in the dedicated pages linked below.

-1. **Static Validation**:
-   - _Static code validation_ Running a set of static Pester tests against the template.
+1. **Static Validation**: Executes a set of static Pester tests against the module template, to ensure they comply with the intended module design principles.
-   - _API version validation_ Validating the template by invoking Azure's validation API.

 1. **Deployment Validation**: we deploy each module by using a predefined set of parameters to a 'sandbox' subscription in Azure to see if it's really working
    1. **Removal**: The test suite is cleaned up by removing all deployed test resources again
 1. **Publishing**: the proven results are published to a configured location such as template specs, the bicep registry, Azure DevOps artifacts.